waymondo/turboboost/README.md

-## Turboforms
+## Turboboost

-Turboforms extends the power of Turbolinks into the forms of your Rails app and provides convenient success and error handlers.
+Turboboost extends the power of Turbolinks into the forms of your Rails app and provides convenient success and error handlers.
 It aims to be a seemless and logical addition to any Turbolinks-rocking Rails 3.2+/4+ app.
 The main features are:

 * Response redirection is handled by Turbolinks.